 God of Truth, you've taught us that the world cannot be divided into good people and Death Eaters.
 For whether we are sorted into Slytherin or Gryffindor, we are all in need of grace; our foreheads bear the searing scars of our own brokenness.

 Yet, according to your mercy, no one is ever beyond redemption; help will always be given to those who ask.
 As you have shown mercy to us, teach us to show mercy to our enemies and the friends who've betrayed us.

 Thank you for establishing your kingdom here in the wizarding world-an upside down kingdom where infants disarm dark lords, the foolish speak truth, and those who gain power are those who don't seek it.
 Thy kingdom come.

-Betsy Shirley is an editorial assistant at Sojourners.
+Betsy Shirley is Associate Editor at Sojourners.